HH-IUPUI/HH-IUPUI.github.io/README.md

-#This directory contains starter files (templates) for a home page and group pages.
+This directory contains starter files (templates) for a home page and group pages.
+Each page has its own stylesheet (for now).